goodericdong/web1/content/authors/Ryan/_index.md

 ---
-# Display name
-name: Ryan Riordan

-# Username (this should match the folder name)
 authors:
-- admin
+- Ryan Riordan

+title: Ryan Riordan

 # Is this the primary user of the site?
 superuser: true